-Find up-to-date trading prices, key information, videos, charts, share dealing news, reports and accounts for companies admitted to trading on Aquis Stock Exchange (AQSE).
+Find up-to-date trading prices, key information, videos, charts and news for companies admitted to trading on Aquis Stock Exchange (AQSE).

 Pending Applications (subject to approval)

 A wide range of instruments can be admitted to trading on AQSE, offering flexibility to issuers and providing varying combinations of potential capital growth and income to investors.
 Those illustrated below can all be admitted to either the AQSE Growth Market or AQSE Main Market.

 Ordinary shares are a type of equity and are the most commonly traded securities on Aquis Stock Exchange.
 The term “equity” is used to describe a financial instrument or security representing a share, however small, in the ownership of a company.